apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 ### Anonymous Search

-Anonymous search.
+Similar semantics as Authentication Search except no `bindDn` and `bindCredential` may be specified to initialize the connection.

 - If `principalAttributePassword` is empty then a user simple bind is done to validate credentials
 - Otherwise the given attribute is compared with the given `principalAttributePassword` using the `SHA` encrypted value of it

 ### Direct Bind

-Compute user DN from format string and perform simple bind.
+Compute user DN from a format string and perform simple bind.
 This is relevant when no search is required to compute the DN needed for a bind operation.

 There are two requirements for this use case: